segmentio/segment-docs/src/connections/delivery-overview.md

 Delivery Overview is a visual observability tool designed to help Segment users diagnose event delivery issues for any cloud-streaming destination receiving events from cloud-streaming sources.

-> info "Delivery Overview is currently in beta"
+> info "Delivery Overview for Actions destinations is currently in beta"
-> This means that the Delivery Overview feature is in active development, and some functionality may change before it becomes generally available.
-Beta users of Delivery Overview will still have access to the Event Delivery tab.
-During the public beta, Delivery Overview supports event-streaming, cloud-mode destinations.
+> This means that Segment is actively developing Delivery Overview features for Action destinations, and some functionality may change before Delivery Overview for Action destinations becomes generally available.
+>
+> Delivery Overview is generally available for streaming connections (cloud-streaming sources and cloud-streaming destinations).
+> All users of Delivery Overview have access to the Event Delivery tab, and can configure delivery alerts for their destinations.

 ## Key features